 The Hawaiian Islands have so much to offer – so why visit one island when you can explore all four?
 Visit all four of the main islands – Oahu, Kauai, Maui and Hawaii (also known as ‘The Big Island’) to discover their unique landscapes and enjoy wonderful sightseeing and events on each of them.
 Surrounded by sun, sea and friendly locals, Hawaii is the perfect destination to experience charming island life.
-In this blog, our travel expert Audrey shares the best way to island hop in Hawaii to ensure you make the most of your getaway.
+In this blog, our travel expert Astrid shares the best way to island hop in Hawaii to ensure you make the most of your getaway.

 Go hiking on at least one island

 The Hawaiian Islands have so many different trails to hike.
 Not only will you get to breathe in the fresh Hawaiian air, but these trails will bring you through tropical rain forests, forking rivers, and cascading waterfalls.
 Do not miss the opportunity to visit the Waipio Valley on ‘The Big Island’, one of the most popular hiking spots.